Scraping browsers handle the unblocking infrastructure, enabling users to interact with websites programmatically and extract data easily.

 Participants

-We selected largest 3 providers in the market in terms of number of employees and tested their scraping browsers.
+We selected the 3 largest providers in the market by number of employees and tested their scraping browsers.
 We chose the number of employees since it is publicly available on LinkedIn, regularly updated, and is correlated with a company’s market share.

 Selected providers sorted by their number of employees: